dlh/youtube-dl-parallel/README.md

         -h       : Shows this help message.
         -j <jobs>: The number of jobs to run in parallel.
 The default is 3.

+    If “-” is provided as an argument, then urls will additionally be read from stdin.

 ## Caveats

 To download a YouTube playlist or channel using `youtube-dl-parallel` you'll